jpratt9/john-pratt.com/src/frontend/content/posts/how-to-streamline-business-processes/index.md

 This is any task where an employee is physically swiveling between two or more monitors, manually copying information from one application and pasting it into another because the systems aren't integrated.

-> Any time you see a person acting as a human API—a bridge between two applications—you've found a golden opportunity for automation.
+> Any time you see a person acting as a human API - a bridge between two applications - you've found a golden opportunity for automation.
 The goal is to get your people out of the data-moving business so they can focus on work that requires actual brainpower.

 By targeting these high-friction points first, you can score some quick, visible wins.
 These early successes are fantastic for building momentum and making the business case to automate even more processes across the organization.
 It's proof that sometimes, the smallest bots can make the biggest difference.